nikl881/california-roadtrip/README.md

 * UX/UI -
     * Verify that the navigation and google maps show the selected information.
-    * Verify the changes at the splashscreen (index.html) on different screensizes (regarding user experience and clarity of design).
+    * Verify the splashscreen (index.html) on different screensizes (regarding user experience and clarity of design).

 ## Issuelist